zhengguotong/commerce_supay/README.txt

 payment method (Rule) and then edit the Action "Enable payment method: Alipay".

 Configure the form Payment Settings as required with:
-- Currency Code(Currently Royal Pay only accept AUD or CNY )
+- Currency Code(Currently Supay only accept AUD )
-- partner Code and credential_code royalpay API after account registration for the corresponding type of Service.
+- Merchant ID and Authentication code